brentp/slivar/README.md

 any sample filtering.
 See [the wiki](https://github.com/brentp/slivar/wiki/gnotate) for more detail and [the gnotate](#gnotation-files) section for gnotation files that we distribute for `slivar`.

+`expr` commands are quite fast, but can be parallelized using [pslivar](https://github.com/brentp/slivar/wiki/parallel-slivar).

 #### trio

 when --trio is used, `slivar` finds all trios in a VCF, PED pair and let's the user specify an expression with indentifiers